Alzheimer's & Dementia Care

 GUIDE FAQs

-It’s required to offer for participation if you meet the eligibility requirements for the GUIDE Model.
-If you do not consent to a home visit, we can’t keep you enrolled in the program.
-We understand that personal circumstances may vary.
+If you meet the eligibility requirements for the GUIDE Model and have more complicated circumstances, you will be offered a home visit for participation.
+We understand that personal feelings about home visits may vary.
 We respect your right to privacy and your decision.

-Once we identify the need for respite services, the ADC program arranges for these services to begin with a home care agency or refers you to an adult day care center.
-The partner agency will contact you to schedule services.
-Once services are provided, the agency bills the UCLA ADC program, and we pay the agency using Medicare funds.
-You should not receive a bill from the home care agency.
+Once we identify a need for respite services and confirm insurance eligibility, the ADC program will arrange for services to begin through a home care agency or refer you to an adult day care center.
+A representative from the selected provider will contact you directly to schedule services.

-UCLA Health manages respite service funds for all eligible GUIDE enrollees.
+The UCLA Health ADC Program manages respite service funds for all eligible GUIDE enrollees.
 Funds are not given directly to the GUIDE enrollee.
 The UCLA ADC program manages available funds and payments to community partners.

 Only community-based organizations (CBOs) and home care agencies that have established partnerships with the UCLA ADC program can provide GUIDE respite services.